 The Auditor General's responsibilities include: examining the province's Public Accounts and the accounts and financial transactions of a number of Crown agencies; carrying out value-for-money audits of selected government activities and programs, and of broader public-sector organizations that receive government grants; and assessing compliance with relevant legislation and government directives.
 The Auditor General's main responsibilities are described below.

 The government is required to report annually to the Legislature and the people of Ontario on its financial performance.
 It does this in part by submitting to the Legislature each year its audited financial statements, called the Public Accounts.
 These statements outline all spending, borrowing and revenues for the previous fiscal year (the province's fiscal year runs from April 1 to March 31).

-The Auditor General's opinion is reproduced in both the Public Accounts of the province and in his own Annual Report.
+The Auditor General's opinion is reproduced in both the Public Accounts of the province and in her own Annual Report.

 In addition to auditing the financial statements of the province as a whole, the Auditor General examines the accounts and financial transactions of numerous provincial Crown agencies such as the Liquor Control Board of Ontario, TVOntario, the Ontario Securities Commission and Metrolinx.

 These audits include the expression of an opinion that is usually supplied to the agency's board and the Minister responsible.
 As well, the Auditor General directs the audits of several other Crown agencies that are performed by public accounting companies.
 He also has access rights to audits of Crown-controlled corporations, whose audits are also done by public accounting firms

 Generally, each agency and Crown-controlled corporation reproduces its audited financial statements in its own Annual Report, which is publicly available.